 If you were to first install those base cabinets and appliances straight onto the subfloor, and next the hardwood flooring around the cabinets/appliances, the height of the cabinets and appliances will be all wrong.
 The work surface of your countertops should eventually arrive at 36 inches high.

-The only way to correct this would be to put plywood risers underneath the cabinets and appliances.
-But what better risers than the flooring itself?
+One way to correct this would be to put plywood risers underneath the cabinets and appliances.
+But what better risers than the floor covering itself?

 Sometimes it is not necessary to remove the existing cabinets/appliances because they are in acceptable condition.
 Yet the flooring still needs to be replaced.

-If you're installing thin flooring, such as vinyl or tile, it is possible to lay the flooring right up to the cabinets.
+As noted earlier, if you are installing thin flooring, such as luxury vinyl, laminate, or tile, it is possible to lay the flooring right up to the cabinets.
 The ragged edge of the flooring is then covered over with quarter-round or base molding.
 Higher types of flooring such as solid hardwood present a problem because of the cabinet-height issue mentioned earlier.
 This can be mitigated by: